prebid/prebid-server/docs/developers/add-new-bidder.md

 If your HTTP requests don't use JSON, you'll need to write your tests in the code.
 We expect to see at least 90% code coverage on each Bidder.

+Bidders should also define a `adapters/{bidder}/{bidder}test/params/race/{mediaType}.json` file for any supported Media Types (banner, video, audio, or native).
+These files should contain a JSON object with all the bidder params (required & optional) which are expected in supporting that video type.
+This will be used in automated tests which check for race conditions across Bidders.

 ### Manual Tests

 Build and start your server: